Indulge in Japanese Afternoon Tea at Ginza St James’s

 Japanese afternoon tea for two at Ginza St James’s

-Ginza St. James’s is situated in the heart of Mayfair, where I had planned for us to spend most of the day.
+Ginza St. James’s is right in the heart of Mayfair, and I had planned for us to spend most of the day around there.

-So, after wandering around Green Park and Piccadilly avenue, we quietly strolled into Ginza at noon as planned.
-As the restaurant had just opened, we found ourselves in a peaceful, empty space.
+After wandering around Green Park and Piccadilly Avenue, we made our way into Ginza right at noon, just as planned.
+Since the restaurant had only just opened, we were greeted by a calm, empty space, perfect for a relaxing start to our afternoon.

-It was the perfect moment to soak up the restaurant’s vibe and snap some photos of the ambiance and interior design.
+It was the perfect moment to take in the vibe of the place and snap a few photos of the beautiful interior.

-The restaurant boasts a sleek and modern aesthetic with a palette of black and white, complemented by accents of light wood.
+The restaurant has a sleek, modern look with a black-and-white color scheme, warmed up by touches of light wood.

-It feels modern and stylish, yet cozy and inviting at the same time.
-I found in the atmosphere an intriguing blend of Japanese sobriety and richness, where the simplicity of the decor invites us to focus on the exquisite flavours discovered in our plates.
+It feels modern and stylish, yet cozy and welcoming at the same time.
+There’s a fascinating mix of Japanese simplicity and elegance, where the clean decor makes you focus even more on the amazing flavors on your plate.

 Stunning afternoon tea with a Japanese twist

-This time, we skipped the champagne option and instead opted for a Sharing Lychee mocktail along with new tea flavors: Supermuscatel featuring “desirable muscatel notes of a fine 2nd flush Darjeeling” and Kiraki Crystal Gyokuro known for its “very rich with long umami finish”.
+This time, we skipped the champagne and went for a Sharing Lychee mocktail instead, pairing it with some new tea flavors: the Supermuscatel, with its lovely muscatel notes from a fine 2nd flush Darjeeling, and the Kiraki Crystal Gyokuro, known for its rich, long umami finish.

-After checking out the mouth-watering menu, we eagerly awaited the beautifully presented dishes as they arrived on a lovely circular stand.
+After browsing the mouth-watering menu, we couldn’t wait for the beautifully presented dishes to arrive on a lovely circular stand.

-Made with the finest ingredients, the menu highlights authentic Japanese cooking styles expertly crafted by a talented team of chefs.
-The staff took the time to explain each dish thoroughly before we embarked on our culinary experience…
+Made with top-quality ingredients, the menu showcases authentic Japanese techniques, all crafted by a skilled team of chefs.
+The staff even took the time to walk us through each dish before we dove into our culinary adventure…

-Situated within the main restaurant, the Teppanyaki counter offers a front-row seat to watch the chef in action.
+Located inside the main restaurant, the Teppanyaki counter gives you a front-row seat to watch the chef at work.

-We began our tasting session with the savoury dishes.
-While some of them, such as makis and raw meats, were expected, each one offered a unique and delicate flavour experience.
+We kicked off our tasting with the savory dishes.
+Some, like the makis and raw meats, were familiar, but each one still delivered a unique and delicate flavor.

-These mini Okonomiyaki (Teppan grilled Japanese pancakes) were delicious and the tonkatsu sauce and kewpie added a burst of flavour.
+These mini Okonomiyaki (Teppan-grilled Japanese pancakes) were delicious, and the tonkatsu sauce with a touch of Kewpie added a burst of flavour.

-These avocado and smoked mackerel rolls were delightfully fresh and flavourful.
+These avocado and smoked mackerel rolls were fresh, light, and full of flavour.

-These Chicken Kara Age with shiso dressing were absolutely stunning.
-Despite not being a big fan of fried food, I found these truly exquisite!
+The Chicken Karaage with shiso dressing was absolutely amazing.
+Even though I’m not usually a fan of fried food, I found these truly delicious!

-These black cod croquettes with yuzu mayo were perfectly delicate and yummy.
-It was a burst of tastes inside!
+The black cod croquettes with yuzu mayo were perfectly delicate and so tasty.
+A real burst of flavour in every bite!

-This Beef Fillet Tataki was executed to perfection: the texture and flavors of the meat were truly delightful…
+The Beef Fillet Tataki was cooked to perfection: the texture and flavours of the meat were absolutely delightful.

-Next up were the desserts, which brought plenty of delightful surprises.
+Next up were the desserts, and they surely didn’t disappoint.
+They were full of delightful surprises!

-This Miso Financier Cake with pecans was amazing.
-It tasted like a mix between the financiers and madeleines we’re familiar with in France.
+The Miso Financier Cake with pecans was amazing, tasting like a perfect mix between the French financiers and madeleines we all know.
 Absolutely stunning!

 This truffle is an absolute must-try!
-You would not guess it’s shiitake mushroom infused white chocolate ganache, coated in dark chocolate…but the result is awesome!
-So yummy!
+You’d never guess it’s shiitake mushroom-infused white chocolate ganache coated in dark chocolate, but it’s incredible.
+So tasty!

-This dessert wasn’t named, but it’s similar to what we call pâte de fruits in France.
-However, this was the best I’ve ever had!
-It was incredibly fruity and fresh – like enjoying a bite of pure dried strawberry.
+This dessert didn’t have a name, but it reminded me of pâte de fruits from France.
+Honestly, it was the best I’ve ever had!
+So fruity and fresh, like a bite of pure dried strawberry.
 Absolutely amazing!

 Ginza St James’s ceremony of the tea

-Just when we thought it was over, the waitress surprised us with a mention of the traditional tea ceremony to conclude our afternoon tea.
-We were delighted to extend our enjoyment and savoured this final moment, chatting with the staff about the venue and the inspirations behind this unique afternoon tea.
+Just when we thought it was over, the waitress surprised us with a little traditional tea ceremony to wrap up our afternoon tea.

-I hope you’ve enjoyed exploring this wonderful Japanese afternoon tea experience at Ginza St James’s.
-If you plan to try it soon, I’d love to hear about your visit on DOYOUSPEAKLONDON!
+I hope you’ve enjoyed coming along on this Japanese afternoon tea experience at Ginza St James’s.
+If you get a chance to try it, I’d love to hear about your visit on DOYOUSPEAKLONDON!

 To go further: